 Jacky Morales-Ferrand has more than twenty-eight years of experience in affordable housing and community development, including program implementation and policy development in the public, for-profit, and nonprofit sectors.
 She currently serves as the Director of the Housing Department for the City of San José where she is leading several “Housing First” efforts to respond to homelessness in San José.
 Jacky has served as a Planning Commissioner for the City of Centennial, CO and served on numerous nonprofit boards.
 She is a senior fellow of the American Leadership Forum of Silicon Valley and holds a bachelor’s degree in American Studies and a Master’s of Public Administration from the University of Colorado.

-President & CEO, California Housing Partnership Corporation
+President, California Housing Partnership

 As President & CEO of the California Housing Partnership, Matt plays a leadership role in in shaping housing-related legislation and regulations to expand the resources to preserve and create affordable housing for the state’s lowest income residents.
 Matt has worked in affordable housing for 25 years in both the private and public sectors.
 Matt was appointed to the San Francisco Housing Authority Commission by Mayors Newsom and Lee, is a past President of the Board of Housing California and an active participant in the National Affordable Housing Preservation Working Group.
 Matt received a Master’s Degree in Public Policy from Harvard’s Kennedy School of Government and a Bachelor’s Degree from Stanford University.

-incoming Vice President, BRIDGE Housing
+Senior Vice President of Development, BRIDGE Housing

 Smitha Seshadri will rejoin BRIDGE Housing in mid-January 2017 as Vice President, where she will oversee construction and design standards, policies and procedures across BRIDGE’s real estate development footprint, as well as take on a number of development projects.
 Prior to her return to BRIDGE, Smitha served as VP of Real Estate for Habitat for Humanity Greater San Francisco, Senior Project Manager and Director of Development at BRIDGE, Development Director with the Housing Authority of the County of Santa Clara, Project Manager at the Emergency Housing Consortium in San Jose, and before that at Bent Severin and Associates International Architects, and Corlett, Skaer and Devoto Architects.
 She holds an MBA from the University of Chicago, an MA in Architecture from Kansas State University with an emphasis in community development and a BA in Architecture from Mangalore University.